Contract Terms & Conditions

 - Payment of Fees- All charges and fees for the Residence Life and food service for the period of this contract must be paid in full before the first day of occupancy, unless the student has made deferred payment arrangements with the Office of Student Accounts.

 - Deposits- At the time this contract is returned by the student to Point Park University, the student must make a $400 deposit; $150 liability deposit and a $250 room deposit.
 The liability deposit will be refunded when the student successfully terminates from the residences hall facilities, less amounts deducted for damage.
-Please note; should you have an outstanding balance with the University, the liability deposit will be applied directly to your balance.
+Please note; should you have an outstanding balance with the University, the entire deposit will be applied directly to your balance.

 - Guarantee-This contract does not guarantee a space in the residence halls.
 Residential space is allocated based upon availability.

-- Cancellation- If the student voluntarily cancels this contract only the $150 liability deposit will be refunded, the $250 room deposit will be forfeited unless cancelled by the pre-established deadline date published by the University.
+- Cancellation- This contract is for both the fall and spring semesters of the academic year.
+If the student voluntarily cancels this contract during this time period, a 10 percent penalty will be applied and the $250 room deposit will be forfeited.
+The $150 liability deposit will be refunded, as long as there is not an outstanding balance on their student account.
+Contracts canceled by the pre-established deadline date published by the University will be eligible for a full refund of both deposits.
 If the student involuntarily cancels this contract, both deposits will be refunded.

 - Refund Schedule for Residence Life Charges- Any student who voluntarily moves out of the residence halls after moving in and prior to the end of the academic year will be subject to the following refund schedule: